SixArm/mast-cell-help/topics/shower-triggers/index.md

 3. Try taking a shower while sitting.
 This helps discover postural triggers.

-4. Try taking a cool shower.
-This helps discover heat triggers.
+4. Try taking a shower with a mild temperature.
+This helps discover heat/cold triggers.